RezaShahrestani/programme/courses/Foundation/intro-to-javascript/week2/assignment.md

 ### Candy helper _optional_

-> We are at the candystore.
-We have taken some shovels of the **caramel-strawberry-cola-lemon-gravy winegums**, a few of the **banana chocolate diesel-motors** and a handful of the **salmon-potato covered toffee encrusted pizzas**.
+> We are at the candy store.
+We have taken some shovels of the **caramel-strawberry-cola-lemon-gravy wine gums**, a few of the **banana chocolate diesel-motors** and a handful of the **salmon-potato covered toffee encrusted pizzas**.
 But what is all this worth?
 And can you even afford it?

 Let's solve this problem with some functions.